 The Good Place

 Original, funny, well-scripted and unpredictable, there’s a lot to like about this comedy.
 Lying, cheating Eleanor Shellstrop (Kristen Bell) finds herself in the “good place” after she dies, but she’s not actually supposed to be there.
 Her attempts to prove her worthiness to stay to her “soulmate”, ethics professor Chidi (William Jackson Harper) are hilarious but admirable.
 The show has an interesting take on what “good” and “bad” is and will incite many discussions with the junior burgers about being a good person.
+The concepts are quite sophisticated, making this less a Netflix series for tweens, more teens.
 Ted Danson is adorable as outrageously camp “heavenly coordinator” Michael.

 Suits: 12+ years